nickrigby/silc-nav/readme.md

-# Nav component for the silk framework
+# Silk Nav
-The nav component is an ultra-leightweight navigation component for the silk framework.
-The nav is collapsed by default — to work on smaller screens — and can expand to a traditional horizontal navigation with drop-downs.
+The nav component is an ultra-lightweight web component for the [silk framework](https://github.com/nickrigby/silk).
+The nav is collapsed by default — to work on smaller screens — with the ability to expand to a horizontal navigation with drop-downs.

 ## HTML
 ```html
 <nav class="silk-nav">
     <ul class="silk-nav__items">